Muqattaʿat: Acrophony / abbreviations

 Devin J. Stewart argues the letters are integral to the text and establish a rhyme and a rhythm, similarly to rhyming chants such as, intended to introduce spells, charms or something connected to the supernatural.
-Christoph Luxenberg in The Syro-Aramaic Reading of the Koran (2000) proposed that substantial portions of the text of the Qur'an were directly taken from Syriac liturgy.
-His explanation of the disjoined letters is that they are remnants of indications for the liturgical recitation for the Syriac hymns that ended up being copied into the Arabic text.
+Christoph Luxenberg in the book The Syro-Aramaic Reading of the Koran (2000) proposed that substantial portions of the text of the Qur'an were directly taken from Syriac liturgy.
+His explanation of the disjoined letters in an article "Syriac Liturgy and the “Mysterious Letters” in the Qur’ān" (2008) is that they are remnants of indications for the liturgical recitation for Syriac hymns that ended up being copied into the Arabic text.
 In a series of interviews with Sami Aldeeb, Luxenberg clarifies which sequence of letters are abbreviations of which phrase, among other things changing the commonly cited explanations of some verses. (see also:Location of early Islam / Revisionist school of Islamic studies) Ḥamiduddin Farahi similarly attaches symbolic meanings to the letters, e.g. Nun (ن) symbolizing "fish" identifying the sura that mentions Jonah, or Ṭa (ط) representing "serpent" introducing suras that mention the story of Prophet Moses and serpents.

 Fakhr al-Din al-Razi, a classical commentator of the Qur'an, has noted some twenty opinions regarding these letters and mentions multiple opinions that these letters present the names of the Surahs as appointed by God.
 In addition, he mentions that Arabs would name things after such letters (for example, 'eye' as 'ع', clouds as 'غ', and whale as 'ن').
 Amin Aḥsan Iṣlaḥi supported al-Razi's opinion, arguing that since these letters are names for Surahs, they are proper nouns.